jeffreykegler/hoonlint/misc/whitespace.md

 and that the gap's pre-comment column location is not defined.
-When we state that a vertical gap has comments at two locations, we mean that the gap's inter-comment column location is the first location mentioned, and that the gap's pre-comment column location is the second location mentioned.
+When we state that a vertical gap has comments at location A **as well as** location B, we mean that the gap's inter-comment column location is location A, and that the gap's pre-comment column location is location B.

 For example, when we write

-> A vertical gap, with comments at the
+> A vertical gap, with comments at
-> the anchor column and the jog base column
+> the anchor column as well as the jog base column

 we mean that the inter-comment location of the vertical gap is the anchor column,